 Several years ago, I was on the sidelines in all discussions about a brilliant new show called The X-Files.
-I'd missed the first few episodes, so when I finally tuned in, I didn't know the Marlboro Man from the ice cream man.
+I'd missed the first few episodes, so when I finally tuned in, I didn't know the Cigarette-Smoking Man from the ice-cream man.

 Why do I share this story of an early television addiction?
 Because at 4 p.m.
-EST today, Motley Fool Rule Breakers will be releasing its review of the first 12 months of the service, bringing you up to speed on all 23 active selections by Fool co-founder David Gardner and his investment team, looking at all the early adopters, biotechnology companies, and nanotechnology plays that made it to the ranks of the formal recommendations.
+ET today, Motley Fool Rule Breakers will be releasing its annual review issue, bringing you up to speed on all the active recommendations made in the first two years of the service.

 Growing or gorging?

 Now don't get us wrong: We're buy-to-hold -- and hold-and-hold -- investors.
 But with growth stocks on the way up, it's always worthwhile to make sure your investment thesis is still applicable.
 Why?
 Because sometimes management becomes intoxicated by growth and tries to make its mark on the market.
 That often steers the company away from its bread and butter in the name of a short-term bump.
 That's bad -- and certainly not a reason to add new money to a position.